 - If, VDV should be considered in addition to RMS

 If one of these conditions is given, it indicates that the vibration history had peaks significantly above the general average vibration level.

-The ratio between Peak value and RMS vibration magnitude, the crest factor (CF), is considered to be a rather uncertain criteria because the peak may have occurred at a different time ranging from minutes to hours before or after the vibration event that determined the RMS. * In case of doubt, the other two criteria are preferred.
+The ratio between the Peak value and RMS vibration magnitude, the crest factor (CF), is considered to be a rather uncertain criterion because the peak may have occurred at a different time ranging from minutes to hours before or after the vibration event that determined the RMS.